Aiyegbeni/alx-pre_course/0x01-git/README.md

-i am learn software enginering from alx
+i am learn software enginering from alx and its so fun